U.S. Alerts

 Monday

-Monday: A 50 percent chance of showers and thunderstorms after noon.
-Mostly cloudy, with a high near 81.
-Calm wind becoming south southwest around 5 mph in the morning.
-New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.
+Monday: A chance of showers and thunderstorms before 1pm, then showers likely and possibly a thunderstorm between 1pm and 4pm, then showers and thunderstorms likely after 4pm.
+Mostly sunny, with a high near 91.
+Heat index values as high as 103.
+Calm wind becoming west around 5 mph.
+Chance of precipitation is 70%.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 T-storms